vackosar/vackosar.github.io/_drafts/2021-01-02-Trasformer-Queries-a-Key-Value-Memory-after-Self-Attending.md

 ---
 layout: post
-title: "Transformer Queries a Key-Value Memory After the Attention"
+title: "Transformer Queries a Key-Value Memory After Self-Attending"
 date: 2021-01-02
 categories: ml
 image: /images/transformer-feed-forward.png
-description: Transformer model looks up not only in the input sequence via an self-attention, but also in a static memory via a feed-forward layer.
+description: Transformer model looks up not only in the input sequence via the self-attention, but also in a static memory via a feed-forward sublayer.
 permalink: /:categories/:title
 ---
 [comment]: <> (image: /images/lambda-layer-thumb.png)